canonical/doc-docs/juju-tutorials/how-to-deploy-openstack-on-openstack.md

 the deployed OpenStack.
 It provides network traffic between individual units.

 [note status="OpenStack credentials"]
-Don't forget to get credentials for the main OpenStack. (e.g. `source novarc`, look at "Requirements" section) [/note]
+Don't forget to load the managed OpenStack service credentials. (e.g. `source novarc`, see previous "Requirements" section), which will allow the configuration of objects for the overcloud OpenStack-base service.
+[/note]

 1. Get OpenStack admin net.